 Find a suitable lamp

-To make this project you will need a lamp with a pole long enough for the height of the book.
-I had this old lamp but it was so boring it just got thrown into my cupboard waiting for inspiration to strike.
-It turned out to be perfect for this project, so being a hoarder does pay off sometimes.
+To make this project, you’ll need a lamp with a pole long enough for the height of the book.
+I had an old lamp that was so boring it ended up in the cupboard waiting for inspiration.
+It turned out to be perfect for this project—being a hoarder does pay off sometimes.

-My first thought was to use a real book and hollow out the middle to fit over the pole on the lamp.
-While this could be done fairly easy, I felt I could cause issues with the balance of the lamp.
-The spine side of the book tends to be a bit heavier than the other side.
-The only way to counteract the imbalance is to have the hole off centre which would not look very good.
+My first thought was to use a real book and hollow out the middle to fit over the lamp pole.
+While that’s fairly easy to do, it can affect the balance of the lamp.
+The spine side is heavier than the other side, and the only way to counteract that is to drill the hole off-centre, which wouldn’t look very good.

 Prepare the book